 |LPNs / LVNs||19,270||$40,300|

 Job outlook for Registered Nurses in Louisiana

-There are over 40,000 registered nurses in the state of Louisiana.
-Yet, nursing jobs in the United States are still projected to increase by at least 12% from 2018 to 2028 – an increase of more than 4,800 new RNs in the state in the coming years.
+Over 40,000 registered nurses reside in the state of Louisiana.
+Yet, nursing jobs in the United States are still projected to increase by at least 12% from 2018 to 2028.
+This results in an increase of more than 4,800 new RNs in the state in the coming years.